MK-467-Woofya/gamification-tool/README.md

 #### Frontend
 10. Add the API-Key to the frontend .env file as before

-11. Build and run the front end dockerfile on the usual port.
+11. Build and run the front end dockerfile at localhost or some other host on port 80.
 Manually is easier since the .env files are processed at build time, we can't build the ReactJS container until we get the API Key from the API.

     From the `/frontend` directory we build the frontend image and tag it as frontend:
 `$ docker build -f Dockerfile.prod -t frontend-image .`

-    Then we build and run the docker instructions and expose port 3000:
+    Then we build and run the docker instructions and expose port 80:
-`$ docker run -d -p 3000:3000 --name frontend-container frontend-image`
+`$ docker run -d -p 80:3000 --name frontend-container frontend-image`

 #### Stopping production
 1. Spinning down the containers: